 - Get your Certificate of Registration (BIR Form 2303), Authority to Print, and books of accounts.

-If your annual income does not exceed Php 1,919,500 you just have to pay 3% percentage tax every 20th day of the month.
-You can also pay quarterly or annually.
-Freelancers usually pay the monthly taxes since their income are likely to fluctuate.
+If your annual income does not exceed Php 1,919,500, you must pay a 3% tax every 20th day of the month.
+Also, you can pay quarterly or annually.
+Freelancers usually pay monthly taxes since their income is likely to fluctuate.

 There are two ways to get this done:

 You must regularly track your income, calculate your tax, and pay the BIR.
 No matter how busy you are, you need to include this responsibility on your long to-do list.
 Also, you have to note the specific filing dates to avoid paying penalties.